mndillon/toki-pona-nanpa-linja-n/README.md

     - it consistently uses **-n** to indicate the end of numerical structures that end with delimiters (tasan/masan/wasan)

-    - its consistent use of **-n** is a phonetic marker and makes it immediately clear when a string of digits stops, no matter how long the sequence of digits.
+    - the consistent use of **-n** is a phonetic marker and makes it immediately clear when a string of digits stops, no matter how long the sequence of digits.
 The listener spends little mental effort deciding whether the digit sequence is complete, and context will determine if the digit sequence represents a numeric value

     - while using similar principles, it provides a more consistent way to express numbers — including large ones — reducing learning effort and cognitive load on both speaker and listener

+\#~n